bccomputerscience/COMPB10/Project.md

 Student.java | Inherits from Person
 Instructor.java | Inherits from Person
-Course.java | Implementation details of a Course object CourseAware.java | Core Logic of the CourseAware application CourseAwareMain.java | Main program CourseAwareTester.java | Test Runner
+Course.java | Implementation details of a Course object CourseAware.java | Main Logic of the CourseAware application

 Object | Properties
 ------------ | -------------